pawsey-kbuckley/docs-csm/install/prepare_site_init.md

    --sealed-secret-key-file /var/www/ephemeral/prep/site-init/certs/sealed_secrets.key
    ```

-1. To assure it picks up the new meta-data:
+1. Ensure that it picks up the new metadata:

    ```bash
    pit# systemctl restart basecamp
    ```

-1. Unmount the shim from earlier if one was used.
+1. Unmount the shim from earlier, if one was used.

    ```bash
    pit# umount -v /mnt/pitdata